Florida Dem candidate under fire for event inviting rep who praised Castro

 Florida Democratic House candidate Donna Shalala is taking heat after a congresswoman who praised the late Cuban dictator Fidel Castro was seemingly invited to campaign with her.

-Shalala is the Democratic nominee for Congress in Florida’s 27th district – an area that is largely made up of Hispanic residents.
+Shalala is the Democratic nominee for Congress in Florida’s 27th district – an area that is largely made up of Hispanic residents, particularly of Cuban descent.
 Despite her name recognition, Shalala has faced a tight race in a district that Hillary Clinton won by a 20-point margin over President Trump in 2016.

 And her campaign’s planned event with Rep. Barbara Lee, who called Castro a “smart man” and encouraged people to “mourn his loss” after his death, isn’t helping.